 Characteristics: Allergen not studied.
 Potential opportunist or pathogen not known.
 It has potential toxic production.
 Trichothecenes (trichodermol and trichodermin) and griseofulvins.
 Trichothecene toxicity is due to the ability to bind ribosomal proteins.
 Griseofulvin has been made commercially available as an anti-dermatophyte drug.

 Description: Mode of Dissemination: Dry spore carried by the wind.

 Growth indoors: Yes, on many different substrates.
 It is very closely related to Stachybotrys.
 M. echinata produces acetic acid.
 This mold is very distinctive.
 It is frequently found in conjunction with Stachybotrys species.

 Reported to be allergenic.
 This fungus produces soft rot of tree fruits.
 Other members produce a red bread mold.
 It is infrequently involved in corneal eye infections.

 Often found in soil, dead plant material, horse dung, fruits, and juice.
 It is also found in leather, meat, dairy products, and animal hair.
 Zygomycetes fungus which may be allergenic (skin and bronchial tests) (7, 1), This organism and other Zygomycetes will grow rapidly on most fungal media.
-May cuase mucorosis in immune comopromised individuals.
+May cause mucorosis in immune compromised individuals.
 The sites of infection are the lung, nasal sinus, brain, eye, and skin.
 Infection may have multiple symptoms.